zhannakhuranova/NN-from-scratch-/README.md

 ******************************************************************************

-Simple perceptron NN model from Scratch in C++ language with sigmoid activation function for solving classification problem with creation .dat file in the end (you can plot graph via Gnuplot)
+Simple perceptron NN model from Scratch in C++ language with sigmoid activation function for solving classification problem with creation .dat file in the end,which you couild plot via Gnuplot.
 -2 modes for inserting input data;
 -